AkileshSaravanan/Tableau-/README.md

 The files provided contain datasets, steps, and a Dashboard of different charts on **TABLEAU**.

-I started from scratch and advanced my skills in TABLEAU by practicing various sheet creation, operations, and creating dashboards on TABLEAU.
+I started from scratch and advanced my skills in TABLEAU by practicing various sheet creation, operations, and creating dashboards on **TABLEAU**.

 I utilized the knowledge I gained throughout the process and completed the **Walmart Sales Dashboard** Dashboard, incorporating all the operations and visualizations.